 For the safety of all students, parents of elementary students should park in the parking lot while waiting to pick up their children.
+Students who drive cars and cycles to school will park them in the parking lot at the East side of the high school.
+Cars and cycles will not be moved during the school day without permission from the office.
+Off-the-road vehicles such as ATVs are not allowed on the premises.
 Students who ride bicycles to school should park their bicycles in the bike rack on the west side of the school.
 Students may not ride their bicycles during the school day.
-Students are to be picked up and dropped off at the main entrance of the school (North Side).